Find Zen While You Stay on the Waitlist

 stay on the waitlist

-If you were a Round 1 applicant this season, over the last week or so, you might have received great news, upsetting news, or a mix of both—otherwise known as placement on the waitlist.
+If you were a Round 1 applicant this season, over the past few weeks, you might have received great news, upsetting news, or a mix of both—otherwise known as placement on the waitlist.

 First of all, the waitlist is encouraging feedback.
-It means that you are qualified to attend the program, and your application and profile interested the AdCom.
+It means you are qualified to attend the program, and your application and profile interest the AdCom.
 Unfortunately, they couldn’t immediately offer you a place in the class.

 Will I get in?